Low-Compute Watermark Removal via Dual-Domain Natural Projection: Introduction

 To address the weaknesses of pixel- and (low dimensional) frequency-domain methods, watermarking has advanced toward more sophisticated semantic watermarking techniques that embed signals within latent or high-dimensional frequency representations during generation.
-Approaches such as \textsc{Tree-Ring}~\citep{wen2023tree}, \textsc{ZoDiac}~\citep{zhang2024attack}, and \textsc{FreqMark}~\citep{guo2024freqmark} influence global image properties such as composition, texture, and structure, rather than relying on shallow perturbations.
+Techniques such as \textsc{Tree-Ring}~\citep{wen2023tree}, \textsc{ZoDiac}~\citep{zhang2024attack}, \textsc{PRC-Watermark}~\citep{gunn2024undetectable}, \textsc{SFWMark}~\citep{lee2025semantic}, and \textsc{FreqMark}~\citep{guo2024freqmark} influence global image properties such as composition, texture, and structure, rather than relying on localized perturbations.
 By aligning signals with semantic content and leveraging frequency invariances, these approaches improve robustness against post-processing and adversarial manipulations.
 For instance, \textsc{Tree-Ring} shows resilience to regeneration attacks by injecting signals directly into the frequency components of the diffusion model’s latent space~\citep{zhao2024invisible}.
-Nonetheless, new vulnerabilities have emerged.
-Multi-image steganalysis can exploit consistent high-frequency artifacts across outputs~\citep{yang2024steganalysis}, while latent optimization attacks iteratively adjust latent codes (i.e., the compressed vectors produced by an encoder) in latent diffusion models~\citep{muller2025black} to suppress watermarks.
-These attacks, however, typically assume strong conditions such as access to multiple watermarked samples, knowledge of the watermarking model or generator, or the computational resources for per-image optimization.
-In contrast, more realistic threat models assume adversaries with only a single watermarked image and no access to the underlying generator, parameters, or watermarking scheme.

-Building on these limitations, this paper bridges the gap between existing vulnerabilities and {\em realistic} adversarial scenarios by introducing \textbf{\textsc{D\textsuperscript{2}RA}} (\textbf{D}ual \textbf{D}omain \textbf{R}egeneration \textbf{A}ttack), a projection-based attack framework.
-Our central insight is that watermarking—whether applied in pixel, frequency, or latent space—inevitably perturbs natural image statistics.
-By sequentially projecting a single watermarked image back onto natural priors across complementary representations, \textsc{D\textsuperscript{2}RA} selectively suppress watermark signals while preserving visual and semantic fidelity.
-We realize this principle through three lightweight modules: (i) frequency-domain reconstruction to restore spectral regularities, (ii) semantic refinement to maintain high-level structure, and (iii) perceptual color correction to preserve realism.
-As illustrated in Figure~\ref{fig:teaser}, \textsc{D\textsuperscript{2}RA} effectively removes watermarks while keeping outputs perceptually and semantically consistent with their inputs.
-Unlike prior attacks, our approach is training-free, single-shot, and model-agnostic.